Nisarg39/vichargroupapp/components/classroom/lecture/dppsStable.txt

       }

       // Show the results view
-      setShowResults(true);
+      // Note: We're not clearing webViewHeights here to preserve them for the results view setShowResults(true);
     };
     // Add these helper functions before the return statement const checkIfAnswerIsCorrect = (
       question: DppQuestion,